• Skip to primary navigation

 Tip 7: Make sure to label all the bins.

-Using these different size containers may be confusing if you don't label them.
+Using these different-sized containers may be confusing if you don't label (Affiliate Link) them.
 I found that various sizes worked.
 I also didn't care that they were all the same.
-They just needed to stick and stay on all the different types of bins.
+Labels (Affiliate Link) just needed to stick and stay on all the different types of bins.
+Labels (Affiliate Link) stick to the front of these containers to help you know what is inside.
+Visit our post about things to label (Affiliate Link) in a well-organized house.

 7 Ways to Transform a Hall Closet into a Pantry